logan-pearce/olpefit/README.md

     - make_squiggle_plots.py: Use relative astrometery from LAPF and Gaia position/proper motion to test for common proper motion between companion and star.

 ![model_residuals](model_residuals_all.png)
-The analytical psf model generated in APF, compared with an example image.
+^ The analytical psf model generated in APF, compared with an example image of a star (top) and it's wide planetary mass companion (bottom).
 The model consists of two 2D Gaussian functions, one to mdoel the diffraction-limited core, and a second to capture the wings.
 The free parameters are:<br>
 - x/y pixel postion for star and companion <br>
 - x/y offset* for central peak of wide gaussain compared to narrow <br>
 - amplitudes for wide and narrow gaussian and the ratio* of wide to narrow peak <br>